Michigan Library Love: Libraries to Visit This Summer

 White Lake Township Library

-The White Lake Township Library has outdoor patio spaces with all kinds of games for kids, sensory and butterfly gardens, and space to read while enjoying natural beauty.
 They also have an Idea Lab/Library of Things that includes a 3D printer, garden tools, cake pans and much more, which you can see here.
-They have a new building that just opened in 2019 and is celebrating its fifth "birthday" this year.
-And, of course, they have wonderful staff who make the inside just as welcoming as the outside!
-Take a virtual tour here
+Their new building opened in 2019—take a virtual tour here.

 Mid-Michigan